AkshathRaghav/llama_on_community_clusters/README.md

-# Getting Started with gcc, NVIDIA Toolkit, and llama.cpp on Gilbreth Cluster
+# Getting Started with NVIDIA Toolkit, gcc, and llama.cpp on Gilbreth Cluster

-Welcome to the quick start guide for setting up gcc, NVIDIA Toolkit, and running `llama.cpp` on the Gilbreth cluster.
-This guide is essential for users without sudo privileges, ensuring everyone can utilize these tools and libraries effectively.
+Welcome to the quick start guide for running `llama.cpp` on the Gilbreth cluster **without root access**.

 ## Why This Guide is Necessary

-On the Gilbreth cluster, users often encounter a common challenge: the lack of sudo access.
-This limitation restricts the ability to install global packages, update system libraries, or configure system-wide settings, which are crucial steps for many computational tasks and software development processes.
+On the Gilbreth cluster, users often face the issue of the lack of sudo access.
+This limitation restricts the ability to install packages or update system libraries (which are very old on these clusters).

-To overcome this barrier, we provide a set of bash scripts that allow users to install and configure gcc and the NVIDIA Toolkit in a user-specific directory.
-This approach ensures that you can run `llama.cpp` and other applications relying on these tools without the need for administrative privileges.
+This repository has a set of bash scripts that allow users to install and configure gcc and the NVIDIA Toolkit in a user-specific directory.
+This approach ensures that you can run `llama.cpp` without the need for administrative privileges.

 ### Before You Start

 Ensure you have permission to execute scripts and access the Gilbreth cluster.
 Familiarity with basic terminal commands and the Linux environment will be helpful.

 ## 1. NVIDIA Toolkit Installation